tonyPo/AMLSim_prep/README.md

 Epplorative analysis of the accounts file

 Conclusions:
-The following columns are not populated and therefore can be removed 'first_name','last_name', 'street_addr', 'city', 'state', 'country', 'zip', 'gender', 'birth_date', 'ssn', 'lon', 'lat'] dsply_nm and acct_id are a one-to-one mapping
+- The following columns are not populated and therefore can be removed: 'first_name','last_name', 'street_addr', 'city', 'state', 'country', 'zip', 'gender', 'birth_date', 'ssn', 'lon', 'lat']
+- dsply_nm and acct_id are a one-to-one mapping
-All accounts have type SAV
+- All accounts have type SAV
-All account have status A(ctive)
+- All account have status A(ctive)
-All accounts have USD as reporting currency allw account have prior_sar_count = True
+- All accounts have USD as reporting currency
+- allw account have prior_sar_count = True
-All account have the same branch id
+- All account have the same branch id
-All acount have the same open_dt and close_dt initial deposit is between 50K and 100K
+- All acount have the same open_dt and close_dt
+- initial deposit is between 50K and 100K
-All acount have the same tx_behavior_id and bank_a
+- All acount have the same tx_behavior_id and bank_a

 summary:
 Only the fields acct_id, prior_sar_count, initial deposit contain usefull information.